-Dr. Wayne White, Interim Program Coordinator 434.395.2481, whitewk@longwood.edu
+Dr. Chris Jones, Program Coordinator 434.395.2375, jonescd@longwood.edu

 The concentration in Special Education provides strategies for effective teaching of students with special needs in the general education classroom.
 Graduate students learn assessment and diagnosis of students, effective instructional procedures, collaborative and transitional techniques, and behavior management strategies.
 This degree is for special education teachers or other licensed teachers who wish to work toward an endorsement to teach students with learning disabilities, emotional/behavioral disorders, or mild mental retardation.